serpapi/public-roadmap/README.md

 # <img src="https://user-images.githubusercontent.com/307597/154772945-1b7dba5f-21cf-41d0-bb2e-65b6eff4aaaf.png" width="30" /> SerpApi Public Roadmap

-**We've just launched this repository.
-For past reports that haven't been migrated yet, see our forum: https://forum.serpapi.com**

 This issue-only repository is our public roadmap for SerpApi, LLC.

 Add a new issue for feature requests, new APIs, and to report an issue.